Wole is Director of Incisive and an experienced contentious lawyer with strong drafting expertise.

 Wole is a dual British and Nigerian citizen who qualified in England and Wales in 2008.

-Prior to joining Ince in December 2019, Wole worked in the Shipping Offshore & Logistics department of a large international firm in Singapore where he had been based since 2010.
+Prior to joining the firm in December 2019, Wole worked in the Shipping Offshore & Logistics department of a large international firm in Singapore where he had been based since 2010.

 Wole has over a decade’s worth of experience advising on and managing international arbitrations typically governed by SCMA, LMAA, SIAC, ICC, GAFTA, LCIA Rules or Ad Hoc Rules generally with seats in Singapore and London.

-Wole is earmarked to take a lead role in the further development of Ince’s West African international business where he has a strong network of local clients and contacts.
+Wole plays a key role in the development of the firm’s West African international business where he has a strong network of local clients and contacts.
 He is also the Founder and President of the SALI Club (Singapore-Africa Law & Investment).

 Wole’s clients include miners, P&I Clubs, shipowners, ship-yards, chartering operators, energy offshore contractors as well as large and mid-sized bulk commodity traders.
-Wole has particular expertise with coal commodity arbitrations having handled 7 arbitrations over the last 3 years prior to joining Ince.
+Wole has particular expertise with coal commodity arbitrations having handled numerous arbitrations over the past few years.

 Wole has undertaken 3 secondments: